apoapse1/somnium-fur-enderal/source/0_Home.rst

 This is the meat of Somnium: Arcane Fever.
 As your Fever worsens, your perception of the world around you is overtaken by the Sea of Eventualities.
 You will hear strange and disembodied voices, see things that may not exist, not see things that may exist, and possibly not even be able to rely on your own abilities.
 Just remember, the wind chimes are only the beginning.

-Fundamentally, **Somnium is a horror game, and it is not for the faint of heart.** We highly recommend playing with headphones on and the lights off for the optimal experience.
+Fundamentally, **Somnium is a horror game, and it is not for the faint of heart.** It is also designed from the ground up to be a third-person shooter with fully-functioning firearms and many mechanics will not work in first person.

+We highly recommend playing with headphones on and lights off for the optimal experience.

 Installation Guide
 ------------------